JamboKurni/JamboKurni/README.md

 # Greetings I am James 👋

-I am looking to seek a career in the world of data and technology, focusing on artificial intelligence, machine learning and data science.
+I am interested in computational physics, data science, machine learning, artificial intelligence and all things technology!

-As of present, I am studying Physics and Astrophysics at university and on the search for work experience and internships in these fields.
+As of present, I am in my final year of studying Physics and Astrophysics at university and on the search for work experience and internships in these fields.

-Below are projects that I have completed with the latest works pinned below:
+Below are some of the projects that I have worked on with the latest pinned below: